 Not everyone was onboard with the newfangled methods.
 Reverend Horace Bushnell doubted, for example, that the answer to more converts was printing as opposed to preaching.
 “As if God would offer man a mechanical engine for converting the world with the least possible expenditure of piety; or as if types of lead and sheets of paper may be the light of the world,” the controversial pastor of Hartford’s North Congregational Church wrote in a 1844 issue of the New Haven-based quarterly journal New Englander.
 He acknowledged that the press was “a new tongue given to the church,” but believed that such “talk, without the life to give it power and unction, degenerates into empty noise and clatter.”
 It was his view that expecting the press to be “a substitute for piety, or a piety-saving machine, [was] an egregious delusion.”

 The sheer number of clergy being turned out by the seminary in Andover was itself cause for critical comment in some quarters.
 John Dalton Flagg, who followed his father, Timothy Flagg, into the printing business in Andover in the 1840s, once wrote that he recalled having seen a cartoon showing a seminary faculty member putting pumpkins into a giant hopper while an associate turned its crank — “and at the bottom Theological students were crawling out.”
-The cartoon was a clever visual expression of the unprecedented, rote-like manner in which Andover was turning out professional preachers in far greater numbers than had ever been seen before.
+The cartoon, a copy of which, unfortunately, I could not trace, sounds like a clever visual expression of the unprecedented, rote-like manner in which Andover was turning out professional preachers in far greater numbers than had ever been seen before.
 “Like the locusts of Egypt, they fill all the land; Not a green herb before them, uneaten can stand…,” went one of the rhymed verses of a disapproving broadside titled, “Andover Mill, or Minister’s Factory,” written by an anonymous, self-described “truly pious man.”

 The image of hayseeds being transformed into holy men can also be read as a commentary on the phenomenon, new in the early nineteenth century, of rural-born young men becoming ministers rather than following their farmer fathers into the fields.
 Up until then, ministers had traditionally come to their calling with smooth, uncalloused hands, from the ranks of a community’s elite.
 Mrs. Stowe’s character Reverend Theophilus Sewell, from her 1861 novel The Pearl of Orr’s Island, the sixth of the eight books she wrote in Andover, was the type, “who preserved the costume of a former generation, with something of that imposing dignity with which, in earlier times, the habits of the clergy were invested.”
 A minister based on a fictional island in Maine, where some of the old ways had more easily been preserved in isolation, Reverend Sewell “was tall and majestic in stature, and carried to advantage the powdered wig and three-cornered hat, the broad-skirted coat, knee-breeches, high shoes, and plated buckles of the ancient costume.”
 It was the very attire worn by Mrs. Stowe’s own father, Reverend Lyman Beecher.

 Reverend William Bentley of Salem, Massachusetts — one of the first New England ministers to openly profess Unitarian beliefs — was unhappy about the mere fact of the seminary’s founding and existence, and so were his like-minded colleagues.
 “This institution is [the] subject of much public animadversion,” he wrote in his famous diary.
 The noted bibliophile, scholar, historian, and linguist scoffed at the seminarians’ “love of Biblical Criticism” and did not look forward to its promised “series of liberal publications.”
 The seminary’s missionary aspect did not please him, either.
 Regarding that development, he called the seminarians the “Jesuits of New England” and their endeavors “Don Quixote adventures.”
-“The missionaries [were] mere fanatics without common talents,” he grumbled.
-“How many Indians are upon our own continent?” he asked rhetorically, apparently unaware that the A.B.C.F.M. was preparing to expand into the American frontier.
+“The missionaries [are] mere fanatics without common talents,” he grumbled.
+“How many Indians are upon our own continent?” he asked rhetorically, implying that there were plenty of "pagans" here at home and apparently unaware that the A.B.C.F.M. was preparing to expand into the American frontier.